Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

-\begin{Lemma} \labell{equiv} For two Hamiltonian $S^1$-spaces of dimension four, the following are equivalent. \begin{enumerate} \item The dull graphs of $M$ and $M'$ are isomorphic as labelled graphs. \item The extended decorated graphs of $M$ and $M'$ with respect to a generic metric differ by a composition of finitely many of the following maps: \begin{itemize} \item[a.] the flip of the whole graph; \item[b.] the flip of a chain that begins and ends with an edge of label $1$; and \item[c.] the positive rescaling of the lengths of the edges and of the area labels of the fat vertices that preserves the edge labels, the genus label, the $\min$ and $\max$ vertices and the corresponding $e_{\min}$ and $e_{\max}$, the adjacency relation, and the order by height of the vertices in each chain. \end{itemize} \end{enumerate} \end{Lemma} We call a map in item (c) a \emph{positive rescaling} of the extended decorated graph.
-Note that the scaling factors can differ on each fat vertex and edge length.
+the following are equivalent. \begin{enumerate} \item The dull graphs of $M$ and $M'$ are isomorphic as labeled graphs. \item The extended decorated graphs of $M$ and $M'$ with respect to a generic compatible metric differ by a composition of finitely many of the following maps: \begin{itemize} \item[(a)] a flip of the whole graph; \item[(b)] a multi-rescaling; and \item[(c)] a flip of a chain that begins and ends with an edge of label $1$. \end{itemize} \end{enumerate} Moreover, any isomorphism of the dull graphs of $M$ and $M'$ is induced by a map on the extended decorated graphs that is the composition of finitely many of the maps (a)-(c). \end{Lemma}

+\begin{Remark} Note that the maps of type (a) and (c) flip at least some edges upside down.
+The map of type (b), a multi-rescaling, is the only one that keeps all edges right-side up. \end{Remark}

+We call a map of type (c) is a {\bf chain flip}, as discussed in the Introduction.
+Note that the scaling factors in a multi-rescaling (b) can differ on each fat vertex area label and edge length.
+The effect of the maps in (a)-(c) are shown in Figure~\ref{fig:chain + flip + rescale}.

-\begin{proof} The implication (2) $\Rightarrow$ (1) is straight forward because the dull graph simply forgets some of the information from the extended decorated graph.
-So the main content is to show (1) $\Rightarrow$ (2).
-Consider dull graphs that are obtained from the decorated graphs associated to Hamiltonian $S^1$-spaces of dimension four.
+\begin{proof}[Proof of Lemma \ref{equiv}] The implication (2) $\Rightarrow$ (1) is straight forward because the dull graph simply forgets some of the information from the extended decorated graph.
+So the main content is to show (1) $\Rightarrow$ (2), keeping track that the isomorphism of dull graphs is induced by the map of extended decorated graphs.
+Consider dull graphs that are obtained from the decorated graphs associated to four-dimensional Hamiltonian $S^1$-manifolds.

-Recall that there are exactly two vertices that are either fat or labelled as extremal.
-By Proposition \ref{label1}, the connected components of a dull graph are: the component of one extremal/fat vertex, the component of the other, (these two components might coincide), and (if exist) chains of edges in which all the vertices are interior.
-Note that such a chain might consist of a single isolated vertex, otherwise the endpoints are, each, on exactly one edge.
-In the extended decorated graph there will be an edge labelled one between an end-point of a chain and the $\min$ vertex and an edge labelled one between the other end-point and the $\max$ vertex.
+Recall that there are exactly two vertices that are either fat or labeled as extremal.
+By Proposition~\ref{label1}, the connected components of a dull graph are: the component of one extremal/fat vertex; the component of the other; and, if they exist, chains of edges in which all the vertices are interior.
+Note that such a chain might consist of a single isolated vertex, otherwise each endpoint of a chain is adjacent to exactly one edge.
+In the extended decorated graph there might be an edge labeled one between an end-point of a chain and the $\min$ vertex and an edge labeled one between the other end-point and the $\max$ vertex.